fixie-ai/ai-jsx/docs/internal/dev-notes.md

 To resolve this, I removed `"moduleResolution": "node16"` and accepted that we'll have worse types on Ink.

+I tried to go full CommonJS, but that makes Ink fail, because it contains a dep with a top-level `await`, which only works from ESM.

 ## TypeScript / `tsx`

 If you pass the `--tsconfig` flag to `tsx`, it needs to be before the entry point: